fharenheit/strata-2016-singapore/README.md

 scala> :paste

-## IntelliJ
+## IDE

+If you prefer to use IDE over spark-shell, below are the steps.

-The code can be run either in spark-shell or IntelliJ
+You can either use IntelliJ or Scala IDE for Eclipse.

+### IntelliJ

 - Install IntelliJ from https://www.jetbrains.com/idea/download/
 - Add the scala language plugin
 - Import the code as a maven project

-## Scala IDE for Eclipse
+### Scala IDE for Eclipse

 - If using Eclipse, do use Scala IDE for Eclipse available at : http://scala-ide.org/download/sdk.html